Jatinsley/F1-Statistics-Mapping/README.md

 ### Step 2: Install Dependencies
 Use `pip` to install the required Python libraries:

-'pip install pandas numpy scipy matplotlib seaborn'
+'pip install pandas numpy matplotlib'

 ### Step 3: Download F1 Data
 The following datasets are required for the analysis: